lmadl/one-click-hugo-cms/site/content/post/microsoft-teams-core-deployment.md

 ---
 title: Microsoft Teams - Core deployment
 date: 2023-04-18T19:07:41.586Z
+description: >-
-description: Teams provides a set of custom administrator roles that can be used to manage Teams for your organization.
+  Teams provides a set of custom administrator roles that can be used to manage Teams for your organization.
 The roles provide various capabilities to administrators.

+  A small change...
 image: https://www.computerworld.ch/img/1/6/7/8/6/8/3/Swisscom_Gebaeude_Logo_auschnitt_bild-pd_w960_h721.jpg
 ---
 ### 7.1.1	Administrators